lino-framework/cg/docs/hosting.rst

 server, nor answering end-user questions about how to use or configure the software.
 That's the job of the developer.

-You are able to act as **emergency maintainer**.
-An emergency maintainer knows how Lino is installed on the server  and how to react in certain situations:
+You are able to act as :term:`server administrator`.

-- connection problems caused by the end-user's machine
-- diagnose and fix server-side problems like performance
-- get the server back to work after a technical problem

-It is also your emergency maintainer who will decide whether and when you are able to offer **stable hosting** for one or several Lino applications.
+It is also your job to decide whether and when you are able to offer **stable hosting** for one or several Lino applications.

 .. _stable_hosting: